sackn/diffeq/hyperbolics.md

 $$x^2 - 0^2 = 1$$
 $$a=1$$

 We know our starting limit to be one always; however, our limit $b$ changes.
-It shouldn't be that much of a stretch to call the function cosh(x) our upper limit.
+It shouldn't be that much of a stretch to call the function $cosh(x)$ our upper limit.
 If you look at the image, this should be pretty intuitive.
 That leaves us with the following integral:

 $$\int_{1}^{cosh(x)} \sqrt{x^2 - 1}dx$$